-St. John's Church is the oldest house of worship in Riga.
-Originally the Dominican monastery's chapel was located here in the 13th century.
-After several reconstructions, around 1500 the edifice acquired its present appearance - high Gothic pediment, span roof and a small tower.
+St. John's Church was first mentioned in written sources in 1297.
+After several reconstructions, around 1500 the church acquired its present appearance – a high Gothic stepped gable, a span roof and a small tower.

-St. John's Church has a legend - in the 15th century two monks wished to become saints and were immured in the wall.
-While they were still alive, Riga residents fed them through a special hole.
-But they were not consecrated.
-There is still a cross-shaped hole in a wall where both bodies lie.
+There is a legend connected with St. John's Church.
+In the 15th century, two Dominican order monks wished to become canonised, so they were immured alive in the church wall.
+While the two monks were still alive, Riga residents fed them through a special hole left in the wall.
+However, at the end they were not consecrated.
+To commemorate the monks a cross-shaped hole was made in the outer wall of the church.